The warnings and safety instructions in these instructions are intended to protect people from possible injury and the product from damage.

 Death or serious injury may result if appropriate precautions are not taken.

-Indicates a possibly dangerous situation.
+Indicates a potentially dangerous situation

 Death or serious injury may result if appropriate precautions are not taken.

-Minor injury or damage to property may result if appropriate precautions are not taken.
+Minor or moderate injury may result if appropriate precautions are not taken.

 Death or serious injury may result if appropriate precautions are not taken.

-Indicates a possibly dangerous situation.
+Indicates a potentially dangerous situation

-Minor injury or damage to property may result if appropriate precautions are not taken.
+Minor or moderate injury may result if appropriate precautions are not taken.

-The Operating Instructions must always be kept on hand wherever the device is being used.
-In addition to the Operating Instructions, all applicable local rules and regulations regarding accident prevention and environmental protection must also be followed.
+In addition to the operating instructions, all applicable local rules and regulations regarding accident prevention and environmental protection must also be followed.

 Never bypass or disable protection devices.

-All cables and leads must be secured, undamaged, insulated, and adequately dimensioned.
-Loose connections, scorched, damaged, or under-dimensioned cables and leads must be repaired immediately by an authorized specialist.
+Loose, damaged, or under-dimensioned cables must be repaired or replaced immediately by an authorized specialist.

 Do not carry out any alterations, installations, or modifications to the device without first obtaining the manufacturer's permission.